Spacechild1/vstplugin/README.md

 ### Build instructions:

-[vstplugin~] and VSTPlugin are both built with CMake.
-Supported compilers are GCC, Clang and MSVC.
+This project is built with CMake, supported compilers are GCC, Clang and MSVC.
 On Windows, you can also compile with MinGW; it is recommended to use Msys2: https://www.msys2.org/)

-By default, both projects are built in release mode.
+By default, the project is built in release mode.
 You can change `CMAKE_BUILD_TYPE` from `RELEASE` to `DEBUG` if you want a debug build, for example.

+If you only want to build either the Pd or Supercollider version, simply set the 'PD' or 'SC' variable to 'OFF'.

 #### Prerequisites:

+##### VST SDK:

 For VST2 support, get the Steinberg VST2 SDK and copy it into /vst.
 You should have a folder vst/VST_SDK/VST2_SDK/pluginterfaces/vst2.x with the header files aeffect.h, affectx.h and vstfxstore.